 Neal et al. v.
 Efurd

-In August 2004, Two high school students in Arkansas created websites that contained violent illustrations and posts that criticized the school.
-School administrators claimed the the sites caused a disruption at the school and ordered the students to take them down.
-The students sued the principal claiming that their First Amendment rights had been violated.
+In August 2004, two high school students in Arkansas created websites that contained violent illustrations and posts that criticized the school.
+School administrators claimed the sites caused a disruption at the school and ordered the students to take them down.
+The students sued the principal, claiming that their First Amendment rights had been violated.

 In February 2005, a district court ruled that the students’ First Amendment rights were violated and that the school officials could not control the students’ websites.
 It opined that, when student speech was off-campus and there was no nexus to the school, the school could only discipline off-campus speech when it could meet the Tinker standard and show the sites created substantial and material disruption to the normal operation of the school.